-Credit risk for cash deposits is managed by holding all cash deposits with high credit rating financial institutions (i.e. major registered New Zealand banks; ASB Bank Limited and BNZ Bank New Zealand Limited all with a Standard and Poors rating of 'AA-' 'outlook negative').
+Credit risk for cash deposits is managed by holding all cash deposits with high credit rating financial institutions (i.e. major registered New Zealand banks; ASB Bank Limited with a Standard and Poors rating of 'AA-' 'outlook negative').

 (ii) Trade receivables and other receivables (refer note 9)